How we test dash cams

 What features does the dash cam have?

 We look for extra features that could prove useful in a good dash cam.
-GPS will help you track your exact location and speed, while G sensors will ensure footage from moments of high G force will be saved separately to the loop recordings.
-A parking function means your dash cam will switch on and capture footage while you’re parked – meaning if someone dings your car in the supermarket car park, you’ll have evidence of it.
+GPS will help you track your exact location and speed, while G sensors will ensure footage from moments of high G-force will be saved separately to the loop recordings.
+A parking function means your dash cam will switch on and capture footage while you’re parked, so if someone dings your car in the supermarket car park, you’ll have evidence of it.

 We test each of the features to ensure they work, as well as the accuracy of the GPS function.
 We take the dash cams out on the road and drive a set route, and check the GPS matches the route driven.
-The G force sensor is put through its paces by replicating moments of heavy braking and high G force to assess how much force is needed to activate it, and what sensitivity options it has.
+The G-force sensor is put through its paces by replicating moments of heavy braking and high G-force to assess how much force is needed to activate it, and what sensitivity options it has.

 How easy is it to view the footage you capture?

-Our experts check the ease of use of the dash cam software's playback features and functionality – this includes how easy it is to download and replay recorded footage, as well as how the footage is displayed (for example, whether it displays time, location and G force).
-If a model has a G force sensor we check where the saved footage is stored, and how easy it is to find.
+Our experts check the ease of use of the dash cam software's playback features and functionality – this includes how easy it is to download and replay recorded footage, as well as how the footage is displayed (for example, whether it displays time, location and G-force).
+If a model has a G-force sensor we check where the saved footage is stored, and how easy it is to find.

 A good dash cam should provide an easy-to-follow manual, and simple software for playing footage back.
 We know that, if you have a crash, you don't want the added stress of struggling to locate and use the footage you've captured.